 These active members of the Sporting Group make poor couch potatoes.
-They’re always ready for action, whether its a game of fetch, hiking, swimming, or other exercise.
+They’re always ready for action, whether it’s a game of fetch, hiking, swimming, or other exercise.
 They’re natural athletes that excel at a variety of sports.

-3. They’re a hard-working breed.
+3. They’re a Hard-Working Breed

-Golden Retrievers are used for everything from hunting and tracking to rescue and service dog work.
+Golden Retrievers are used for everything from hunting to rescue and service dog work.
 Despite that playful, sometimes goofy demeanor, they learn quickly and can master a multitude of skills, including how to perform as search and rescue dogs at the site of a disaster.

-6. Golden Retrievers love to eat.
+6. Golden Retrievers Love to Eat

 And they’ll eat anything, from the dinner in their bowl to toys, paper, and crayons.
 If it’s out, it’s fair game.
 They also tend to overeat, so savvy owners know to limit treats, carefully measure out food, and feed them only at mealtimes.

-7. Golden Retrievers are naturally mouthy.
+7. Golden Retrievers Are Naturally Mouthy

 Like other retrievers, Goldens are likely to carry something around everywhere they go, such as sticks, toys, clothing, or whatever else isn’t tied down.

-9. Goldens shine in event competitions.
+9. Goldens Shine in Dog Sports